 The simple essence of Yellowstone is captured in its many hot springs, geysers, steam vents, and mud pots.
 While these steaming features are found throughout the park, geyser basins have concentrations of them.
 Certainly, a walk around their boardwalks is well worth the effort as each geyser basin and each feature in them is unique.
-Along the Firehole River alone, there are enough geothermal wonders to capture your attention for at least a week!
+Geyser Basins of the Firehole River alone have enough geothermal wonders to capture your attention for a half day to a week.

 Straddling both sides of the Firehole River, this basin is home to Old Faithful Geyser, Beehive Geyser, Grand Geyser, and many others!
 If you have more than two days in the park, you can easily spend half a day in this basin.
-Before heading out to the boardwalks, check on current predictions for the larger geysers at the Old Faithful Visitor Education Center.
+Before heading out to the boardwalks, check on current predictions for some of the larger geysers at the Old Faithful Visitor Education Center.

 Black Sand Basin

-Named for biscuit-like geyser deposits that have since been shaken loose by the 1959 Hebgen Lake Earthquake, this basin includes several smaller geysers and beautiful pools.
-Peer into the deep blue waters of Sapphire Pool and watch for Jewel Geyser as it plays frequently in most years.
+Named for biscuit-like geyser deposits that were shaken loose by the 1959 Hebgen Lake Earthquake, this basin includes several smaller geysers and beautiful pools.
+Peer into the deep blue waters of Sapphire Pool and watch for Jewel Geyser which plays frequently in most years.
 While a longer trail than that at Black Sand Basin, this is also a mostly level walk.
 Also, watch for Rusty Geyser playing right next to the parking lot!

 Midway Geyser Basin

 Because the largest hot spring in the park, Grand Prismatic Spring, is here, this basin is very popular in the summer months.
 You can also peer into Excelsior Geyser's crater and wonder at the large volume of hot water it discharges into the Firehole River.
-We recommend visiting early or late in the day as the parking lot fills quickly!
+We recommend visiting this basin early or late in the day as the parking lot fills quickly!

 Firehole Lake Drive